Higan (emulator): Author

 Higan was developed by American software engineer David Kirk Ginder, known as Near and formerly as byuu.
 Near started out in the emulation scene as an amateur programmer, translating Japanese video-game ROM images in 1998, at the age of 14, and one year later developed a tool for displaying resized text font in games.
-After that, a patching assembler called "xkas" would follow, which streamlined the ROM-translation process.
+A patching assembler called "xkas" followed, which streamlined the ROM-translation process.
 The development of bsnes was triggered by bugs during translation of Super Famicom game Der Langrisser that would only appear on the original hardware but not on 2004-era Super NES emulators; as such, the aim of bsnes was for accurate emulation.
 Near died in 2021.

 Reception

 In 2008, British Internet magazine Webuser recommended bsnes for "some fun old-school gaming".
 In 2009, Japanese game magazine GameLabo recommended it for "those seeking a realistic playing experience".

 In 2017, components of higan's source code were used to emulate the vintage text-to-speech computer used by physicist Stephen Hawking, after the original hardware began showing signs of wear.
 Hawking would continue using this emulator to converse with others until his death in 2018.